-Northern lights Marquette tonight
+Northern lights in Marquette tonight

 Kp 1 is well below the Kp 4 threshold needed for aurora to be visible from Marquette.